 acquires their preferred stock in exchange for common stock.

-On February 27, 2014, the Company became a consolidated subsidiary of ORIX Corporation.
-The relationship between the Group and ORIX Corporation and its subsidiaries and affiliates (hereinafter referred to as “ORIX Group”) as of March 31, 2015, is stated below.
+The relationship between the Group and ORIX Corporation as well as its subsidiaries and affiliates (hereinafter referred to as “ORIX Group”) as of March 31, 2017, is stated below.

 ･For details to status of ORIX Corporation’s shareholdings, please refer to Ownership.